draiimon/PanicSense/render_deploy_files/README.md

-# PanicSense Render Deployment
+# PanicSense - Render Deployment Package

-## Clean Deployment Files for Render.com

-These are the essential files needed to deploy PanicSense on Render.com's free tier without requiring a credit card or blueprints.

-## Files and Their Purpose

-- `production-server.cjs` - Combined Node.js + Python server
-- `start-render.cjs` - Startup script for Render
-- `render-build.sh` - Build script for Render
-- `python/daemon.py` - Auto-running Python script (no arguments needed)
-- `package.json` - Minimal dependencies for deployment
-- `RENDER-DEPLOY-FIX.md` - Detailed deployment instructions

-## How to Deploy
+PanicSense is an advanced disaster intelligence platform providing comprehensive emergency insights and community safety coordination through intelligent AI-driven analysis.

+This is a specialized deployment package designed to run on Render.com's free tier.

+## Quick Start

+1. Push these files to a GitHub repository
-1. On Render.com, create a new Web Service
+2. Create a new Web Service in Render
-2. Connect your GitHub repository or upload these files
+3. Connect to your GitHub repository
-3. Configure using these settings:
+4. Set the following:
    - Build Command: `./render-build.sh`
    - Start Command: `node start-render.cjs`
-4. Add these environment variables:
+5. Add the following Environment Variables:
-   - `DATABASE_URL` - Your Neon PostgreSQL database URL
+   - `DATABASE_URL` - Your PostgreSQL database URL
    - `NODE_ENV` - Set to `production`
-   - `SESSION_SECRET` - Any secure random string
+   - `SESSION_SECRET` - Any random secure string
+   - `DEBUG` - Set to `true` for detailed logs (optional)

+## Troubleshooting

+If you encounter issues, see the [RENDER-DEPLOY-FIX.md](./RENDER-DEPLOY-FIX.md) file for detailed troubleshooting steps.

-## Features Supported
+## Features

+- Real-time disaster alerts and monitoring
-- ✅ Real-time analysis with Python integration
+- News aggregation and sentiment analysis
+- Data visualization and reporting
-- ✅ File uploads and processing
+- File upload and processing
-- ✅ News feeds and disaster alerts
-- ✅ Web interface with API endpoints
+- WebSocket support for real-time updates
-- ✅ Automatic Python restart if it crashes
+- Automatic Python service management
+- Database schema auto-detection

+## Technology Stack

+- Node.js backend with Express
+- Python data processing and NLP
+- PostgreSQL database
-- ✅ WebSocket support for real-time updates
+- WebSockets for real-time updates

+## Contact

+For more information, visit [draiimon/PanicSense](https://github.com/draiimon/PanicSense) on GitHub.